+Motion sickness is thought to be caused by the visual disorientation resulting from being on an object in motion (the ship) competing against our body's natural inclination for balance.
 Mal de mer, however, is not caused by choppy waters alone.
 Scientific studies have shown that some folks become seasick by suggestion.
 They simply convince themselves that being on a ship will make them ill.
 On the other hand, for those who can forget about it, it's often smooth sailing.

 Some people have a genuine proclivity for motion sickness and will undoubtedly suffer more during rough seas.
-According to medical professionals, seasickness is more prevalent in children and women.
-On the other hand, children under 2 seem to be immune from the ailment.
+According to medical professionals, seasickness is more prevalent in children and women, (though children under 2 seem to be immune from the ailment).
 Of equally interesting note, elderly people are less susceptible.

-One of the most widely recommended remedies is Transderm Scop, a scopolamine patch applied behind the ear at least eight hours before exposure, with effectiveness for up to three days.
+One of the most widely recommended remedies is Transderm Scop, a scopolamine nausea patch applied behind the ear at least eight hours before exposure, with effectiveness for up to three days.
 Available only by prescription, the Scop is preventive, not a treatment, and can cause possible side effects such as dry mouth, blurry vision, drowsiness and dizziness.

-Some cruisers swear that applying a Sea-Band wristband the minute you embark.
+Some cruisers swear that applying a Sea-Band wristband the minute you embark can save you from unwelcome motion sickness.
 The easy-to-wear, acupressure-inspired product has a plastic bead that presses against the Nei-Kuan pressure point located on the palm side of the wrist.
-Efficacious in curbing nausea and vomiting without any side effects, it comes in both adult and children's sizes and can even be used by pregnant women.
-Sea-Bands are available without a prescription at major drug stores.
+Users say that it nausea and vomiting without any side effects.
+It comes in both adult and children's sizes and can be used by pregnant women.
+Sea-Bands are available without a prescription at major drug stores or on Amazon.

 Remember that everyone reacts differently to the various remedies out there.
 It's on the cruiser to take part in a little research and self-experimentation, and one of the most useful places to start is the Ask a Cruise Question forum on the Cruise Critic message boards.